suryakantamangaraj/NISTProjects/README.md

 This repository serves as a comprehensive archive of my work and projects at NIST.
 It includes various scripts, simulations, and documentation related to Electronics and Computer engineering.

 ## Projects

-### 1. MATLAB Work
+### 1. Communication Systems
-- A collection of miscellaneous MATLAB projects and scripts covering various topics and applications.
+- Communication systems projects focusing on modulation techniques, signal transmission, and related topics.

 ### 2. Digital Signal Processing
 - Projects related to digital signal processing, including filter design, signal analysis, and more.

-### 3. Communication Systems
-- Communication systems projects focusing on modulation techniques, signal transmission, and related topics.

-### 4. C Programming
+### 3. C Programming
 - A collection of C programming projects completed during my undergraduate studies, covering various algorithms and data structures.

-### 5. COOP
+### 4. COOP
 - Projects and work completed during my undergraduate studies related to C++ & Object Oriented Programming (COOP), including practical applications and industry-related tasks.

-### 6. DS
+### 5. DS
 - Data structures projects, including implementations and applications of various data structures in C and other programming languages.

+### 6. Misc MATLAB Work
+- A collection of miscellaneous MATLAB projects and scripts covering various topics and applications.

 ### 7. Oracle
 - Projects related to Oracle database management, including SQL queries, database design, and more.